 The presence of dissolved oxygen in boiler feed water and steam generating systems can present serious problems in a steam generating plant by promoting corrosion and thick scale formation in the feed water system, the boiler and the steam condensate system.
 Therefore, it is important to remove oxygen from the feed water and also from the condensate where in-leakage can occur.
 The first step in the elimination of oxygen from the boiler feed water is mechanical deaeration.
-The second step involves

-Requests for permission to publish this manuscript in any form, in part or in whole, must be in writing to chemical oxygen scavenging to remove the residual oxygen.
+The second step involves chemical oxygen scavenging to remove the residual oxygen.
 For many years, sodium sulfite and hydrazine were the preferred chemical oxygen scavengers.
 However, sodium sulfite contributes solids to the boiler water and hydrazine was found to be extremely toxic.